 - Enter a new value in the Risk Treatment Score field and click the Save button to save this change.

 The Residual Risk Score is automatically calculated for each risk in your Risk Register.
 To view the Residual Risk Score for a specific risk, open the risk from your Risk Register (see this article for navigation instructions).

 You can see the Residual Risk score from the View Risk page, as shown below.

 By default, the Residual Risk Score will be the same as the Inherent Risk Score.
 To reduce the Residual Risk Score, you must create or map one or more controls to the risk.
-For details about creating and mapping controls, see the Creating and Mapping Risk Controls section of our Risk Register article.
+For details about creating and mapping controls, see our Creating and Mapping Risk Controls article.